-Information collected by California sentinel providers is used in combination with clinical and laboratory data, vaccination status, antiviral usage, and severe influenza case data throughout the state to monitor the timing, location, and impact of influenza viruses year-round.
+Information collected by California sentinel providers is used in combination with clinical and laboratory data, vaccination status, antiviral usage, and severe case data throughout the state to monitor the timing, location, and impact of influenza and other respiratory viruses year-round.

 How it Works